You are now leaving GSK’s website

 When can I stop this treatment?

-- Do not stop injections of Nucala unless your doctor, nurse or pharmacist advises you to.
-Interrupting or stopping the treatment with Nucala may cause your asthma symptoms and attacks to come back.
+• Do not stop injections of Nucala unless your doctor, nurse or pharmacist advises you to.
+Interrupting or stopping the treatment with Nucala may lead to your asthma becoming less controlled.

-- Nucala is intended for the long-term treatment of severe asthma.
+• Nucala is intended for long-term treatment of severe asthma.

 It’s important to note: